pink-tie/JMSSerializerServiceProvider/README.markdown

-__Warning__: this is a stripped down version of the SerializerServiceProvider using Serializer in version 0.13.
+__Warning__: this is a stripped down, quick and dirty hack version of the SerializerServiceProvider using SerializerBundle in version 0.13.

 DO NOT use in production, DO NOT use to replace your current service provider in production!

 The `SerializerServiceProvider` provides a service for serializing